Competitive Exclusion in an Artificial Foraging Ecosystem: Seasonal Environment

 \subsection{Single Species Characteristics in a Seasonal Environment}

-For a single species in the seasonal foraging model, the high infertility species $f=80$ achieves a stable population in both seasonal models for a very long time (1M generations) as does the low infertility species $f=15$ in the RRR-22 seasonal model.
-The low infertility species $f=10$ in the RMLC seasonal model, however, always goes extinct within 260K generations with a mean extinction time of 35K$\pm$47K generations for 110 differently seeded runs.
-Figure 4 provides the histogram of these extinction times.
-A commensalism effect for this species when invading the $f=80$ high infertility species will be shown in the later sections.
+For a single species in the seasonal foraging model, the high infertility species $f_{80}$ achieves a stable population in both seasonal models for a very long time (over one million generations) as does the low infertility species $f_{15}$ in the RRR-22 seasonal model.
+The low infertility species $f_{10}$ in the RMLC seasonal model, however, went extinct within 260K generations with a mean extinction time of 35K$\pm$47K generations for all 110 differently seeded runs.
+These extinctions are driven by high growth (low infertility) increasing intraspecies competition thus preventing storage of sufficient resources to survive the upcoming winter.
+Figure \ref{fig:seasonSingleXtime} provides the histogram of these extinction times.
+In contrast to these extinctions, a commensal effect for this species when invading the $f_{80}$ high infertility species will be shown.

-For these four conditions, a low and a high infertility in each of the two winter models scenarios, Figure 5 provides population trajectories and mean carry capacities for each single species.
-The carry capacities are computed as time-averaged overt the population trajectory once the growth phase has completed.
+For these four conditions, a low and a high infertility in each of the two winter models scenarios, Figure \ref{fig:seasonSinglePop} provides population trajectories and mean carry capacities for each single species.
+The carry capacities are computed as time-averaged over the population trajectory once the initial growth phase has completed.

-The carry capacities in the RRR-22 seasonal model with a 22 fold reduction in resource replenishment and a season length of 30 generations for the selected low and high infertility species ($f=15$ and $f=80$) are $119\pm94$ and $158\pm25$ agents respectively.
-For the RMLC winter model with a season length of 40 generations for the selected low and high infertility species ($f=10$ and $f=80$) are $163\pm196$ and $521\pm77$ agents respectively.
-These significant differences in average carry capacity suggest the opportunity for coexistence and would seem to be functions of the intrinsic growth rates and the species ability to carry excess resources from one generation to the next.
+The carry capacities $K_{cc}$ in the RRR-22 seasonal model with $g_{R}=22$ reduction in resource replenishment and a season length of 30 generations for selected low and high infertility species ($f_{15}$ and $f_{80}$) are $119\pm94$ and $158\pm25$ agents respectively.
+For the RMLC winter model with a season length of 40 generations the $K_{cc}$ for selected low and high infertility species ($f_{10}$ and $f_{80}$) are $163\pm196$ and $521\pm77$ agents respectively.
+These significant differences in average carry capacity support coexistence as the high infertility species carries significant reserves into winter wheres the low infertility species can recover quickly from very low numbers at the end of winter.